wisp-lang/wisp/Readme.md

 ```

 Any expression can be quoted, to prevent its evaluation.
 Although your
-resulting programs should not have these forms compiled to JS.
+resulting programs should not have these forms compiled to JavaScript.

 ```clojure
 'foo